-Gamification is a widely-employed strategy which incorporates gaming elements into training content.
-This may include leaderboards, point scores, star bars and prizing.
+Gamification is a widely-employed strategy that incorporates gaming elements into training content.
+This may include leaderboards, point scores, star bars, and prizing.

 Instructional designers are responsible for developing and curating courses for effective learning.
 To create great content, they need a top-tier authoring tool to encompass learning principles and strategies.

 Instructional design framework refers to the approach instructional designers take to implement educational technology or eLearning practices.
 A common framework for instructional designers is the TPACK (Technological Pedagogical and Content Knowledge) Framework.